Veronica Alvarez: Coaching

 In 2019, she made her managerial debut with the Women’s National Team.
 For her work at the helm, Alvarez became the first woman to be named the organization’s Rod Dedeaux Coach of the Year.
 Under her direction, Team USA finished its tournament with a perfect 7-0 record and the program’s first gold medal since the Toronto 2015 Pan Am Games.
 The U.S. outscored its opponents 124-20, held a cumulative .500 batting average and hit a record 11 home runs.
 The team was also named USA Baseball’s Team of the Year after its dominating in the summer of 2019.

 Veronica Alvarez continues to serve as the Women’s National team manager.

-In Addition

 Aside from coaching, Alvarez is a Firefighter-Paramedic for the City of Hollywood Fire Rescue and Beach Safety Department in Hollywood, Florida.